Brugman/vite-for-wordpress/README.md

 | `pnpm watch` | Watch files and rebuild assets when files change. |

 1. In your terminal run `pnpm dev` in one tab and `pnpm watch` in another.
 1. Load your website in your browser.
-The Vite server will not work until the a webpage loads the Vite client JS.
+The Vite server will not work until a webpage loads the Vite client JS.
 1. Start working on `js/theme.js` or `less/theme.less`.